wsp-sag/network_wrangler/README.md

 ## System Requirements
 Network Wrangler should be operating system agonistic and has been tested on Ubuntu and Mac OS.

 In order to assist in installation, its helpful to have either [miniconda](https://docs.conda.io/en/latest/miniconda.html), [anaconda](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/index.html#regular-installation) or [Docker CE](https://docs.docker.com/install/) installed.
 If you don't have any of these already, we reommend starting with Miniconda for Python 3.7 as it has the smallest footprint. `conda` is the environment manager that is contained within both the Anaconda and mini-conda applications.
+All commands described below should be entered into the `Ananconda Prompt` command window.

 Network Wrangler does require Python 3.7+.
 If you have a different version of Python installed, `conda` will take care of installing it for you in the installation instructions below.